 0 images remaining

-CT shows thick-walled cavities with extensive endobronchial spread.
-Is seen tree-in-bud pattern and centrilobular nodules peripherally.
+There are thick-walled cavities with an extensive endobronchial spread characterised by tree-in-bud pattern and centrilobular nodules.

 The lungs are the most common site of primary infection by tuberculosis and are a major source of spread of the disease and of individual morbidity and mortality.

-This case assumed to be a post primary tuberculosis.
+This case is assumed to be post-primary tuberculosis.

-The features of primary and post primary tuberculosis may overlap; however, the distinguishing features of post primary tuberculosis include a predilection for the upper lobes, the absence of lymphadenopathy, and cavitation1.
+The features of primary and post-primary tuberculosis may overlap; however, some imaging distinguishing features of post-primary tuberculosis include a predilection for the upper lobes, the absence of lymphadenopathy, and cavitation 1.